You want smart political talk without the meltdowns?

 Is that okay?

-Uh Melanie have you talked about this issue with Al Franken before yes I have Sean and thanks for having me on your program.
+Melanie, have you talked about this issue with Al Franken before?

-I was in fact doing a live television interview when the host asked me if I had heard about the breaking story involving Leanne at KBC and I said no and I didn't know her but I shared my story immediately and as I did um it contemporaneously I knew Al Franken only because I was invited as a guest on the Bill Maher show.
+I was, in fact, doing a live television interview when the host asked me if I had heard about the breaking story involving Leanne at KBC.

-It was August nineteenth of 2000 I had now I didn't have a lot of experience at the time doing live television.
+I didn't have a lot of experience at the time doing live television.

-It was a relatively mundane point that I was trying to make and he challenged me and then I came back over the top and challenged him but he wouldn't let it go.
+And then I came back over the top and challenged him, but he wouldn't let it go.

 He kept arguing with me over a really insignificant little thing.

-So at that point uh you know the show was over and I went back to the green room where he followed me he stalked back into the green room and said I'm gonna prove to you that I'm right and that you're wrong.
+So at that point, you know, the show was over, and I went back to the green room where he followed me.

-And this went on and on and then he followed me out the door of the green room.
+And then he followed me out the door of the green room.

-But I have to tell you it was a very frightening experience and one that I hope I never have to repeat.
+But I have to tell you, it was a very frightening experience and one that I hope I never have to repeat.

-That is that is chilling and uh Leanne Tweedon is back with us.
+And Leanne Tweden is back with us.

-Leanne you there I'm here sorry they're c cutting me in early here.
+Sorry, they're cutting me in early here.

-They told me one thirty is my hit time, and now it's like one fourteen.
+They told me 1:30 is my head time, and now it's like 1.14.

 Okay.

-You you do love the military.
+You do love the military.

-Uh I know your husband, a wonderful guy.
+I know your husband, a wonderful guy.

-Remember when you had your first baby.
+I remember when you had your first baby.

-How old is the first baby now?
+How old's the first baby now?

 Four.